 - Properly naming your images files and providing descriptive Alt. text.

-5. Formatting and optimizing SEO on every page and blog post
+5. Format and optimize SEO on every page and blog post

 Search Engine Optimization is a technique used to help potential customers find your services, products, blog posts or business information online.
 Optimizing your content is an ongoing and sometimes complicated process, but it's also a very powerful method for attracting leads and more business!